Skip to main content

 tip

---blackbox is actually equivalent to --ignoreResponseCodes=2XX,4XX.
+--blackbox is actually equivalent to --ignoreResponseCodes=2XX,4XX,501.
 If you want your final report to only contain the 5XX errors, you can use --skipReportingForIgnored.

 Context Mode

-The real power of CATS relies on running it in a non-blackbox mode also called Context Mode.
+The second mode is called Context Mode.
 Each Fuzzer has an expected HTTP response code based on the scenario under test and will also check if the response is matching the schema defined in the OpenAPI spec corresponding to that response code.
 This will allow you to tweak either your OpenAPI spec or service behaviour in order to create good quality APIs and documentation and also to avoid possible serious bugs.

 Running CATS in context mode usually implies providing a --refData file with pre-existing resource identifiers or values that needs to be fixed (or from a limited set).
 CATS cannot create data on its own (yet), so it's important that any request field or query param that requires pre-existence of those entities/resources to be created in advance and provided through the reference data file.